shwedosh/GA-fsdse-prework/README.md

 ![GitHub Logo](https://s3.ap-south-1.amazonaws.com/greyatom-social/heading-git-pre-work.jpg)

 Welcome!
 Congratulations on your acceptance to GreyAtom's FSDSE Program.
 We hope you are really excited!!
 We want you to get ready for the Program and have a smooth experience.
-This means there is some work to be done before the start of the bootcamp.
+This means there is some work to be done before the start of the program.

 ## Installation and Setup